John-Paul-Larkin/kitchenpos/README.md

 Both apps are deployed on netlify.
 First open the <a href="https://kitchenpos.netlify.app/">POS app</a>, select a table and add some orders.
 Optionally  you can customise the order with extra ingredients before sending it through to the kitchen.
 Following this you can open the <a href="https://kitchendisplay.netlify.app/">kitchen display app</a>, where you can view all the open orders along a timeline.
+Note: While the POS app was designed for mobile, the display app requires a **larger screen** to display correctly.

 <a href="https://github.com/Fishamble/kitchen_back_end">Kitchen display Github</a>